Glaucoma Research Foundation President and CEO, Thomas M. Brunner, reports on the state of glaucoma research in 2018.

 All in all, it was a very productive meeting which helped me realize the tremendous impact that Glaucoma Research Foundation provides as a catalyst for glaucoma research, and the equally important opportunities and challenges that lie ahead.
 The next five to ten years in glaucoma research are going to be an exciting time of dramatic change, leading to vision restoration and even cures for certain types of glaucoma.

-Thomas M. Brunner is the President and CEO of Glaucoma Research Foundation in San Francisco, California.
+Tom Brunner is the President and CEO of Glaucoma Research Foundation (GRF) in San Francisco, California.
+He joined GRF in 2003 after a successful 30-year career in the ophthalmic laser business.